 I had intended to have Tim introduce himself this week, but he actually got married yesterday (congrats bro!!!!) and was a little too preoccupied to write anything.
 Excuses excuses.

 Alright, so there you have it!
-We have four posts planned so far on a few different topics:
+We have four posts planned so far on a few different topics (links added as the posts are written):

 - Week 1: The Numbers Behind the Crisis